alankrantas/TeachableMachine-p5js-serialport/teachable-machine-image-recognition-p5js-johnnyfive-web-serial/README.md

 https://teachablemachine.withgoogle.com/train/image

-Train a model, the image labels should be named as single characters like "1", "2", "3"...etc. because the Arduino script reads single characters.
+Train a model, the image labels can be named as anything, as long as all labels are different.

 Download (not upload) it in the form of Tensorflow.js.
 Unzip the three files (metadata.json, model.json, weights.bin) into the project's image_model subdirectory.